 The commercial bonds category includes pretty much every kind of bond not listed under construction bonds, a range which includes hundreds of different types of bonds.
 Some of the more common types of commercial bonds available for purchase in Connecticut are fiduciary bonds, court bonds, license and permit bonds, public official bonds, tax bonds, fidelity bonds, and probate bonds.

 Industries that require surety bonds

-Two sectors which feature surety bonding as an integral component of their industry are the construction business and all levels of government, from federal agencies on down to town or village level government organizations.
-It’s easy to see why government bodies would require some form of guarantee of good performance, since they have an obligation to satisfy their tax-paying constituents, and to account for expenditures on any works affecting the public.
+Two sectors that feature surety bonding as an integral component of their industry are the construction business and all levels of government, from federal agencies on down to town or village level government organizations.
+It’s easy to see why government bodies would require some form of guarantee of good performance since they should satisfy their tax-paying constituents and to account for expenditures on any works affecting the public.

 Once you’ve applied for the right bond, an agreement of indemnity will be drawn up, specifying the bond amount as well as all the performance and compliance terms associated with the work project.
 That will be sent to you for your signature and for notarizing, after which you would return the document by fax or mail.
 At that time, the surety would be issued, and you would have the desired coverage.

 Surety by NFP provides affordable surety bond CT and fidelity bond insurance.
 Each bond is prepared on a specific CT bond form, as prescribed by the entity requiring the bonding (known as Obligee).
 Below is a list of surety types that are commonly requested in Connecticut.

 Apply for your Connecticut surety now by completing our online application.
 If you have any questions about surety bonds Connecticut, call our experienced team.
 Quotes are always free, and we’ll answer any questions you may have about bonds.
 If you prefer, you could download an application to complete and fax or email to our bond insurance agency for processing.

 Quotes are free!